Alikerempro/Capstone-sp24-14/README.md

 serial-notes.txt explains the serial communication format

 # Process for Webpage Updating
-Inside of Webpage directory, run 'npm run dev' then 'npm run build'
+Inside of Webpage directory, run then `npm run build`

-To launch server, go into Server directory and run 'python Server.py'.
+To launch server, go into Server directory and run `python Server.py`.
 It operates on localhost:5000.